 - A) The Client and Delivery Partner wish to enter into a collaborative relationship whereby the Client may, as required, engage the Delivery Partner to provide Work Orders and Time Charge Orders or other associated matters from time to time within the Scope of the Lot or Lots for which the Delivery Partner has been awarded this Framework Agreement. - B) The Client has established a number of framework agreements, including this Framework Agreement, for the benefit of itself and other public sector bodies stated in the Contract Award Notice (ref).
-Contracting authorise who are referred to in this Procurement Specific Requirements in the Bidder Pack for this procurement and which have entered into a User Agreement with the Client.
-The Client can choose to use any routes to market available to it for services covered by this Framework Agreement, as set out in Schedule 2. - C) The Reserve Delivery Partner shall be required to attend an annual Framework Assurance meeting in accordance with Schedule 6: Framework Management. - D) The Delivery Partner has been appointed to provide Work Orders and Time Charge Orders for Lot 1: within the "Midlands (1c), and Southeast (1e)"Integrated Delivery Team Area as the Reserve Delivery Partner.
-The Delivery Partner will be appointed in accordance with Schedule 8 Performance Management section 4.5 the Reserve Delivery Partner will be notified.
-Upon notification, the Delivery Partner will be required to fulfil all contractual obligations covered in this Framework Agreement within eight (8) weeks to commence.
+Contracting authorities who are referred to in the Procurement Specific Requirements in the Bidder Pack for this procurement and which have entered into a User Agreement with the Client.
+The Client can choose to use any routes to market available to it for services covered by this Framework Agreement, as set out in Schedule 2. - C) The Delivery Partner has been appointed to provide Work Orders and Time Charge Orders for Lot 1: within the "Northeast (1a), Northwest (1b)" Integrated Delivery Team Area.

 Lot Integrated Delivery team Area

-Lot 1: Midland 1c: Midlands
+Lot 1: 1a: Northeast

-Lot 1: 1e: Southeast
+Lot 1: 1b: Northwest

-IT IS AGREED that
+IT IS AGREED that:

-The Client and Delivery Partner enter into this Framework Agreement on the terms set out in the NEC4 Framework Contract (January 2019) together with the Additions and Amendments to Conditions of this Framework Agreement and the Additional Conditions of this Framework Agreement-Option Z.
+The Client and Delivery Partner enter into this Framework Agreement on the terms set out in the NEC4 Framework Contract (January 2019) together with the Additions and Amendments to Conditions of this Framework Agreement and the Additional Conditions of this Framework Agreement- Option Z.